-The course consists of a combination of lectures, seminars and group work and requires a significant portion of self-study on the part of students.
+The course work consists of a combination of lectures, seminars, workshops and group assignments and requires a significant portion of self-study on the part of the student.
 Assessment for the course will be continuous and is carried throughout the different activities of the course.

-The course workload (model: 40 hours per week equivalent to 1,5 ECTS) is allocated as follows:
+The course workload is 200 hours equivalent to 7.5 ECTS (40 hours per week equivalent to 1.5 ECTS).